 Mr. Armageddon: Better luck next incarnation.
 Mr. Fang, let us leave!

-The Bishop on the landing sketch was especially hilarious when it was performed Live at the Hollywood Bowl due to a number of technical malfunctions and the performers (Jones especially) repeatedly cracking up.
+The Bishop on the landing sketch was especially hilarious when it was performed Live at the Hollywood Bowl due to a number of technical malfunctions and the performers (Terry Jones especially) repeatedly cracking up.